timhagn/100-days-of-code/log.md

 ### Day 69, August 23, Thursday

 **Today's Progress**
 * did a lot of reading, but not as fallback, but by intention ^^.
-  Doing #JS vs. #PHP vs. #Python for my @freeCodeCamp "Front End
+  Doing #JS vs. #PHP vs. #Python for my @freeCodeCamp "Responsive
-  Libraries Certification" Project
+  Web Design Certification" Project
   "Technical Documentation Page"
   Do you know, what ?...$val means in #PHP?
 Read about it in my
   Project (to become Blog-Post ; ).

+### Day 70, August 31, Friday

+**Today's Progress**
+After @ka11ways talk at #byteconf,
+I'm gonna heed his words and
+won't reset the challenge,
+but try to get back on track
+on Monday (at the latest ; ).
+Today I only stayed tuned in
+on @byteconf and definitely
+catch up their other talks
+on YouTube!

+### Day 71, September 3, Monday

+**Today's Progress**
+As promised I returned to the
+challenge and continued working on my @freeCodeCamp
+"Responsive Web Design
+Certification" Project
+"Technical Documentation Page"
+but it's rather turning into a full scale blog post ^^.
+1/2

+2/2 All while trying an
+update to Mint 19 on my
+Dev-@TUXEDOComputers
+Laptop, with a first for me:
+the Ethernet Card won't work,
+while WiFi worked out
+of the box % ).
+(Probs with an RT8111/8168,
+but I'm gonna get it running! ; )